 Situated in Port Elizabeth, South Africa, is one of the best airports in Africa.
-Known as the ‘ten minute airport’, the airport is owned and handled by the Airports Company South Africa (ACSA) and is located within five minutes drive from the central business district and the beach front and no more than ten minutes from other areas of importance in the city.
-Port Elizabeth international airport currently handles more than one million passengers every year and over 800 tons of cargo, including flowers, frozen lobster, with the modern terminal upgrade the airport can handle up to 2 million passengers a year.
+Known as the ‘ten-minute airport’, the airport is owned and handled by the Airports Company South Africa (ACSA) and is located within five minutes drive from the central business district and the beach front.
+It is no more than ten minutes driving distance from other areas of importance in the city.
+Port Elizabeth international airport currently handles more than one million passengers every year and over 800 tons of cargo, including flowers, frozen lobster, etc. With the modern terminal upgrade, the airport can handle up to 2 million passengers a year.

 9. JOMO KENYATTA INTERNATIONAL AIRPORT, NAIROBI, KENYA

-Jomo Kenyatta International Airport is Kenya’s largest airport, and the busiest airport in eastern and central African region.
-It is located 18 kilometers east of the capital of Nairobi, Kenya and is served by 49 airlines with direct flights to Europe, the Middle East, the Far East and other African Countries.
+Jomo Kenyatta International Airport is Kenya’s largest airport and the busiest airport in the eastern and central African region.
+It is located 18 kilometres east of the capital- Nairobi and is served by 49 airlines with direct flights to Europe, the Middle East, the Far East and other African Countries.
 The airport handles more than 5 million passengers every year.
 Post Office, Bank, Restaurants, Cafeterias, Bars, VIP Lounge, Duty Free Shop, Newsagent/Tobacconist, Auto Exchange Machine, Bureau de Change, Tourist Help Desk, Car Rental, Taxi Service/Rank, First Aid, Disabled Access/Facilities, Baby/Parent Room, Business Centre are a few of the facilities on ground.
-The airport is currently undergoing expansion to double its capacity along with a planned rail link.
+The airport saw some expansion work in it to double its capacity along with a planned rail link.

 8. MURTALA MUHAMMED INTERNATIONAL AIRPORT, LAGOS, NIGERIA